NikishkinSY/BookEditor/README.md

 ## Faced issues:
  - EF core still has some problems with many-to-many relationships, but it solved by custom way.
  - Libraries (xUnit, Unit Test) for unit and integrations tests still do not support newest .net core 1.0. ([xUnit](http://xunit.github.io/docs/getting-started-dotnet-core.html)).
 Without tests :(
  - Module for angular ([angularjs-dropdown-multiselect](http://dotansimha.github.io/angularjs-dropdown-multiselect/#/)) has issue with event (onUnselectAll), it does not fire.
-It is to late to search new one :( but others works fine :)
+It is to late to search new one :( but others work fine :)

 ## Other:
  - Only 'jpg' images are supported.